 Ride Into History & Visit Ottawa Museums by Bike

-There are many Ottawa museums to see in this historic city.
+There are many Ottawa museums to visit in this historic city.
 After its early start as a rough and tumble lumber town in the early 1800’s, the city grew rapidly following the construction of the Rideau Canal, now a UNESCO World Heritage site.

 Ottawa Museums Galore